tt67wq/lib-redis/README.md

 ```

 The `options` parameter is a keyword list that contains the connection options for Redis.
 The `pool_size` option specifies the number of connections in the pool.
+Thanks to powerful [nimble_pool](https://github.com/dashbitco/nimble_pool), we can easily use a nimble pool to manage redis connections.

 Once you have a instance, you can use the `command/3` and `pipeline/3` APIs to execute Redis commands: